Parent page: Working with File-based Component Libraries

 - Ctrl+Click over a selected entry in a list to deselect it.
 If the entry is the only one selected for that section, performing this action will clear the filter.

-- The keyboard shortcuts Up Arrow, Home, End, and Down Arrow can be used to display the previous, first, last, and next footprint, respectively.
+- The keyboard shortcuts Home, Down Arrow, Up Arrow, and End and the First Component, Next Component, Previous Component, and Last Component commands from the design space's Tools right-click sub-menu can be used to display the first, next, previous, and last footprint, respectively.

 - In regions of the panel where multiple columns of data exist, the data may be sorted by any column by clicking on the header for that column.
 Clicking once will sort in ascending order; click again to sort by descending order.